cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ##### Cons

-* Need a method for reconciling the cache in case of SDP restarts.
+* Need a mechanism for reconciling the cache in case of SDP restarts.
 * SDP will be aware of all the endpoints data, which might not be needed for DNS proxy.

-#### Option 2: Read from bpf maps [Recommended]
+#### Option 2: Read from bpf maps

-We will need to read from couple of bpf maps to get the endpoint ID and identity for a given IP address.
-For ip to endpoint ID, we can read from `cilium_lxc` and for ip to identity, we can read from `cilium_ipcache`.
+Read mappings from bpf maps `cilium_lxc` for endpoint ID and `cilium_ipcache` for identity.

 ##### Pros